ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Meridional._](https://chroniclingamerica.loc.gov/lccn/sn88064005/1881-02-12/ed-1/seq-2)

 #### 1881-02-12 &middot; Abbeville, La.

 <table style="width: 100%;"><tr><td style="width: 50%">

-hat State actually applauded
-and approved him, asserting that,
-while it was true that he was a
-bitter partisan, it could say this
-much in his favor, that he was a
-poor man.-1.
-0. Democrat.i
---- -----­
-EVERLASTING FENCE POST.-I
 discovered maly years ago that
 wood cotull b.e made to last longer
 than ,ron i ; the ground but